 To establish the defendant’s liability on a direct infringement theory, the plaintiff must show that the defendant was the cause of the infringement.
 See Perfect 10, Inc. v.
 Giganews, Inc., 847 F.3d 657, 666 (9th Cir.
 2017) (“[W]here it is clear that infringement has occurred, courts must determine ‘who is close enough to the [infringing] event to be considered the most important cause’” (citation omitted)); see also VHT Inc. v.
 Zillow Grp., Inc., 918 F.3d 723, 732 (9th Cir.
 2019) (“‘[D]irect infringement requires ‘active’ involvement.”).
 If causation is contested, it may be appropriate to modify this instruction to explicitly include causation as an element.
 In VHT, Inc. v.
 Zillow Group, Inc., the Ninth Circuit provided an extensive discussion of the causation requirement in a case involving alleged copyright infringement of website images.
 918 F.3d at 731-32 (“[T]here must be actual infringing conduct with a nexus sufficiently close and causal to the illegal copying that one could conclude that the machine owner himself trespassed on the exclusive domain of the copyright owner.”).

 In Skidmore v.
 Led Zeppelin, 952 F.3d 1051 (9th Cir.
-2020) (en banc), a case involving the alleged copyright infringement of a musical composition, the Ninth Circuit worded the elements slightly differently: “proof of copyright infringement requires [the plaintiff] to show: (1) that he owns a valid copyright in [the work]; and (2) that [the defendant] copied protected aspect of the work . . .
+2020) (en banc), a case involving the alleged copyright infringement of a musical composition, the Ninth Circuit worded the elements slightly differently: “proof of copyright infringement requires [the plaintiff] to show: (1) that he owns a valid copyright in [the work]; and (2) that [the defendant] copied protected aspect of the works . . .
 The second prong of the infringement analysis contains two separate components: ‘copying’ and ‘unlawful appropriation,’” id. at 1064 (citing Rentmeester v.
-Nike, Inc., 883 F.3d 1111, 1117 (9th Cir.
+Nike, Inc., 883 F.3d 1111, 116-17 (9th Cir.
 2018)).

-Revised March 2025
+Revised September 2025